Are you trapped in the vicious circle of overeating & feeling guilty about it?

 Keep a food journal

-Awareness, acceptance and action are the necessary steps to beat this bad habit.
+Awareness, acceptance and action are the necessary steps to beat any bad habit.

 If you don’t think you can manage on your own, I would be delighted to help.
 Download my free Health & Wellbeing Diary and take the first step to break the vicious circle of overeating.

 We tend to make poor food choices when we are on the run.
 Be prepared and carry with you nuts & seeds or an apple.
 Prepare your main meals in advance.
-For more tips on batch cooking tips sign up for my free newsletter.
+For more tips on batch cooking tips sign up for my free newsletter or check my YOUTUBE CHANNEL with step by step meal plans for busy professionals.

 Practice meditation & deep breathing